Evaluating Farm Accounting Software

 Figure out where you are, where you want to go and how much time and money you are willing to spend to get there.
 Check out several different companies and compare price, features, and service.
 They often have a demo disk that is free or very little cost that you can get and run for a while.

 A few companies are listed below.
 This list is not all inclusive and does not constitute a recommendation for any of these products.
 Failure of any company to make the list doesn’t imply anything.
-I just don’t have them on my list.

-This is a great site to look at for all kinds of agricultural software.
 Of course you can always use your favorite search engine.

 Kelvin Leibold, extension farm management specialist 641-648-4850, firstname.lastname@example.org